labgua/gsuite_meet_report/README.md

 # gsuite_meet_report

-A simple Google App Script that create a report of Google Meet conferences
+This is a simple Google App Script that create a report of Google Meet conferences using the GSuite Admin SDK.
+The script create a simple service using the scalable technology of Google App Script to make Google Spreadsheets of the report in the shared Google Drive directory "/tmp/reports"